-DIGITAL TRANSFORMATION STRATEGY AND POLICY ADVISOR
+DIGITAL TRANSFORMATION STRATEGY CONSULTANT AND TECH POLICY ADVISOR

 Currently, he takes part in the Education and Local Policies Committee of the Global Shapers Hub in Madrid, an initiative of the World Economic Forum, where he uses digital skills to drive citizen engagement and foster social entrepreneurship.
+He also co-leads

 Prior to Google, Daniel worked and participated in projects for companies like Salesforce or SAP and developed skills in international policy analysis in organizations such as the OECD.
 In 2015, he became the first Spanish student invited to attend the Clinton Global Initiative Annual Meeting.